burnsac5040/movie-scraper/README.md

-## Web Scraping with Python
 ---------------------------

 ### [Kelley Blue Book](kbb)
-NOTE: First serious project I uploaded to GitHub.
-It had its own repository and was moved here to make my projects a little bit cleaner.
+NOTE: This had its own repository and was moved here to make my projects a little bit cleaner.

 - [Scraping](kbb/kbb_scraper.py): `BeautifulSoup` was used to scrape [Kelley Blue Book](https://www.kbb.com) for vehicle data within a 75 mile radius of the area that I live in.
 Information that was scraped includes vehicle title, price, mileage, whether the vehicle was in an accident, whether it had a previous owner, interior and exterior color, etc.